jomjol/AI-on-the-edge-device/param-docs/parameter-pages/TakeImage/Zoom.md

 !!!
 Note
     This parameter can also be set on the Reference Image configuration.

-Crop the camera sensor frame to the selected `ImageSize` resolution instead of scaling it down.
+Crop the camera sensor frame to `ImageSize` resolution instead of scaling it down.